pierre-rouleau/seed7-mode/README.rst

 :Ref: `Abbrevs @ Emacs Manual`_
 :Ref: `Abbrev Concepts`_
 :Ref: `Examining and Editing Abbrevs`_
+:PEL Ref: `PEL abbreviation PDF`_

 By default, the **seed7-support-abbrev-mode** user-option is on (non-nil).
 This makes **seed7-mode** support Seed7-specific abbreviations that can be automatically expanded when the **abbrev-mode** is active.

-You can expand a set
+With Emacs and seed7-mode you can:

-of Seed7 keywords by typing their (*system*) abbreviation followed by a word-separating character such as ``<space>``, ``<RET>` or ``;`` and others.
+- expand a Seed7 keywords by typing its (*system*) abbreviation followed by a word-separating character such as ``<space>``, ``<RET>` or ``;`` and others.

-All Seed7 abbreviations are short mnemonic character sequences that start with ``;``.
+  - All Seed7 *system*  abbreviations are short mnemonic character sequences that start with ``;``.

-Dynamically enable or disable the ``abbrev-mode`` with the ``M-x abbrev-mode`` command.
-List the abbreviations with ``M-x list-abbrevs``.
-You can create other abbreviations and edit them with ``M-x edit-abbrevs``.
-You cannot change the pre-defined Seed7 system abbreviations via the abbrev commands.
+- Dynamically enable or disable the ``abbrev-mode`` with the ``M-x abbrev-mode`` command.
-However you can change all Seed7 system abbreviations since the list is customizable and defined by the **seed7-abbreviations** customizable user-option.
+- List the abbreviations with ``M-x list-abbrevs``.
+- Create other abbreviations and edit them with ``M-x edit-abbrevs``.
+- Change all Seed7 *system* abbreviations via customization, but not dynamically via the abbrev command as you can for other abbreviations.

+  - The Seed7 *system* abbreviations are **seed7-abbreviations** customizable
+    user-options.

-Of course you can also create your own abbreviations via the abbrev mode commands to complement what is provided by seed7-mode.
+- Create your own abbreviations via the abbrev mode commands to complement what is provided by seed7-mode.

-While abbrev-mode is active, you can explicitly prevent expansion of the keyword type ``C-q`` after the keyword before any white-space or punctuation character.
+While **abbrev-mode** is active, you can explicitly prevent expansion of the keyword type ``C-q`` after the keyword before any white-space or punctuation character.

+To prevent expansion of Seed7-specific *system* abbreviations< do the
+following:

-If you do not want to use Seed7-specific abbreviations, you can change the customization of this user-variable with ``M-x customize-option RET seed7-support-abbrev-mode`` turning it off, changing the mode to another major mode (such as fundamental-mode) and re-enabling the seed7-mode.
-If you *Apply and Save* the customization, the setting will persist across Emacs sessions.
+- Change the customization of this user-variable with ``M-x customize-option RET seed7-support-abbrev-mode`` turning it off.
+- Click or hit return on  *Apply and Save* button to save the customization: the setting will persist across Emacs sessions.
+It takes effect when the seed7-mode is activated for a buffer.

+Note that this will take effect the next time you start Emacs or open a new Seed7 file.
+To activate it in the current seed7-mode buffer, do the following:

+  - Change the major mode of the current buffer to ``fundamental-mode`` (by typing ``M-x fundamental-mode``),
+  - Re-activate seed7-mode (by typing ``M-x seed7-mode``).

 The list of default supported abbreviations is controlled by the